 - What can happen to plants and animals when things that don’t belong in nature end up there?

 - How long does it take for the trash to biodegrade?

 - What can we do to take care of nature?

-The Little Naturalist, who is almost 4, had a lot of thoughts on this topic.
+When I did this forest school activity with my youngest daughter, who was almost 4 at the time, she had a lot of thoughts on these topics.
 “Litter can hurt the animals in the forest,” she said.
 “If there is glass on the ground they can step on it and get hurt, or if they eat it they can die.”
 Both very good points and good reasons why it’s so important to start talking about these things early.